ewallace/protocols/RNAtagseq.md

 - TempPlate No-skirt PCR Plates, and strips cut from them, are flexible and may spring up when caps are put on or off, flicking your sample across the bench.
 Avoid this by firmly seating plates/strips in a tube rack before manipulating  the caps.

 - Barcoded adaptors should be chosen carefully: plan a spreadsheet listing the sample name, cconditions, and which RNAtag adaptor (step 3) and P7 adaptor (step, after pooling) will be used.
 In each set of sequencing libraries combined on an Illumina sequencing run, there must be at least 3 distinct nt in all of the initial 4 nt of the sequenced adaptor for the sequencing machine to recognize clusters properly. (e.g. ATTA, GCAC, CAGT work, ATTA, GTAC, CTGT don't.)

+- Control oligos:
+    - Tag33FAM /5Phos/AG AAC GAT TAG ATC GGA AGA GCG TCG TGT A/36-FAM/
+    is a fluorescent positive control oligo for First ligation and sample pooling.
+Use in place of a barcoded adaptor, for one sample, in step 3.
+    - TagDNActrl is a 200bp oligo as positive control for 2nd ligation through PCR.
+Its 3' end resembles a cDNA product for a library with Tag barcode CTGACTGA (distinct from 1-32), and the insert is "random" (elephant Pab1 orf start).

 ## Procedure: